esper-io/dev-docs/docs/home/console.md

 ![Device Management](./assets/devicetab/listview1.png)

+Each device name is a link that will take the dashboard user to the [details](./console/device-management/-/index.md) of that device.

 This view gives the capability to filter devices via -

 1. Group Name - Gives the option to choose any one group